pwwang/pipen/docs/api.md

 		Constructor

 		- **params:**
-			`tag`:  The tag of the process
+			`tag`     : The tag of the process
-			`desc`: The description of the process
+			`desc`    : The description of the process
-			`id`:   The identify of the process
+			`id`      : The identify of the process
+			`**kwargs`: Other properties of the process, which can be set by `proc.xxx` later.

 		- **config:**
 			id, input, output, ppldir, forks, cache, acache, rc, echo, runner, script, depends, tag, desc, dirsig
 			exdir, exhow, exow, errhow, errntry, lang, beforeCmd, afterCmd, workdir, args, aggr
-			callfront, callback, expect, expart, template, tplenvs, resume, nsub
+			callfront, callback, expect, expart, template, tplenvs, resume, nthread

 		- **props**
 			input, output, rc, echo, script, depends, beforeCmd, afterCmd, workdir, expect